Haixing-Hu/vue-select/README.md

 ## `language`

-The optional code of language used by the select2 plugin.
-Default value is `'en'`.
+The optional code of language used by the [select2](https://github.com/select2/select2) plugin.
+Default value is `"en"`.

-For the sake of convenience, you can pass a "language-country" locale code to this property.
-For example, "en-US".
-The component will automatically strip the two letter language code from the locale code.
-For some special languages, you must pass the "language-country" locale code.
-For example, "zh-CN" for the simplified Chinese and "zh-TW" for the traditional Chinese.
+The supported languages are exactly the same as the supported languages of the [select2](https://github.com/select2/select2) plugin.
+In order to use the supported language, you must also include the corresponding "i18n" js file of the [select2](https://github.com/select2/select2) plugin in your HTML file.

-The supported languages are exactly the same as the supported languages of the `select2` plugin.
-In order to use the supported language, you must also include the corresponding "i18n" js file of the "select2" plugin in your HTML file.
+Note that the language code passed to this property could be a locale code consists of a language code and a country code, e.g., `"en-US"`.
+The component will automatically convert the locale code to the language code supported by the [select2](https://github.com/select2/select2) plugin.
+Since some languages have different variants in different country or region, e.g., `"zh-CN"` for the simplified Chinese and `"zh-TW"` for the traditional Chinese, it's recommended to use the locale code in the form of `"[language]-[country]"`.

 ## `theme`

-The optional name of the theme of the select2.
+The optional name of the theme of the [select2](https://github.com/select2/select2) plugin.
 Default value is `'bootstrap'`.

 Note that in order to use the bootstrap theme, you must include the CSS file from the [select2-bootstrap-theme](https://github.com/select2/select2-bootstrap-theme/) project.